 Pre-pandemic analysis from the Global Property Guide showed average property costs per square meter for 14 of Spain’s 17 autonomous regions.

 Based on the third quarter of 2019, the figures showed average house prices in major cities rose by 5% to reach €1,649 per square meter, while properties on the Balearic and Canary Islands saw an 11% increase come €1,604 per square meter.

-Madrid was the most expensive place to buy land in Spain, with prices of €338 per square meter.
+Madrid was the most expensive place to buy land in Spain, with €338 per square meter.
 The Canary Islands (€245), Catalunya (€184), Andalucia (€171), and Valencia (€158) made the top five.
 Castilla y Leon is the cheapest place to buy, with average land prices of €66 per square meter.

 Fees for buying a property in Spain vary from area to area, and many are negotiable – for example, there are no fixed fees for lawyers or estate agents.
 Buyers must pay the majority of the costs, which are generally as follows: